 Fourth, we insert these estimates of the weather impacts on the daily growth rate of infection into a simple susceptible-infectious-recovered (SIR) compartment model,,, using the parameters provided in Walker et al. (2020) for COVID-19.
 This allows us to investigate the evolution of the disease in three social distancing scenarios (no distancing, distancing for the elderly, and distancing for the whole population), as a function of the other parameters in the model, especially the value of the R0, and the weather.

-We also rely on Walker et al. (2020)Error!
-Bookmark not defined. for their parameters of R0, which are 2.4, 2.7, 3 and 3.3.
+We also rely on Walker et al. (2020) for their parameters of R0, which are 2.4, 2.7, 3 and 3.3.
 We provide the results for 2.4 in the core of the text, and the projections for other values hereafter.

 The two social distancing scenarios are the ones given by Walker et al. (2020).
 We use the social contact rates calculated by these authors.
 Social distancing measures are assumed to come into effect 30 days after the start of the model.
 To simulate a relaxation of social distancing measures, the scenario that assumes social distancing to the entire population keeps their measures only in place for 60 days and relaxes them again after that.
 Walker et al. (2020) use scenario-specific contact reduction rates of up to 48%.